hovey/pyschool/factory/README.md

   vehicle, and not parts of a recipe, e.g., just tires, which are parts of cars.
   * For connection to the *Abstract Factory* pattern, assume the following character about vehicles and tires to be true.
-    * A car recipie specifies four high-performace tires.
+    * A car recipe specifies four high-performance tires.
     * A truck recipe specifies four mud and snow tires.
     * A van recipe specifies four all-season tires.